Doll Me Up (Chapter 2): Creating a product and brand

 Kudos to Nazlin for handling this tedious work as a small business!
 The notification from HSA took a lot of time, but the approval was golden.
 After refining her cosmetic range to reach a spectacular quality, the next big question emerged: how do you get the word out and sell?!

-In the next article, Nazlin will share some of her marketing and branding strategies.
-If you missed the earlier posts, catch up with the charming introduction to Nazlin’s story and read about how she migrated from a stable corporate job into the risky business arena.
-Thank you, Nazlin, for sharing your story with us!
+In the upcoming article, Nazlin will share some of her effective marketing and branding strategies.
+If you happened to miss the previous posts, you can easily catch up by reading the introduction to Nazlin’s inspiring journey as well as learning about how she courageously transitioned from a stable corporate job to the challenging world of entrepreneurship.
+We are sincerely grateful to Nazlin for so generously sharing her remarkable story with us

 Shopkeeper Stories is a photographic documentary of small business owners with their trades around the world, sharing their views on business and life.
 You can catch all the posts on Facebook and Instagram @ShopkeeperStories.
 Enjoy!